 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates might be provided by your county or state, or by your local utility company.
-These rebates are essentially cash back that is applied after your purchase of solar panels and before tax credits are calculated.
+- Rebates: Solar rebates might be offered by your state or county, or by your local utility company.
+These rebates are essentially partial refunds that are applied after your purchase of a solar system and before tax credits are calculated.

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The ITC applies to the total cost of installing a solar system, including the panels themselves as well as labor, accessories and equipment.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum claim amount.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.